litmuschaos/litmus-docs/website/docs/user-guides/create-infrastructure.md

 Choose one of the following modes:

-- **Cluster Wide:** This mode of infrastructure installation allows targeting resources across the entire cluster, in all the namespaces, as part of an experiment.
+- **Cluster Wide:** This mode of infrastructure installation allows targeting workloads across the cluster, in all the namespaces.

-- **Namespace Mode:** This mode of infrastructure installation allows targeting resources only in the namespace where the chaos infrastructure is deployed.
+- **Namespace Mode:** This mode of infrastructure installation allows targeting workloads only in the namespace where the chaos infrastructure is deployed.

-By default the installation will take place in the `litmus` namespace and uses `litmus` service account, which can be configured under the K8s cluster details.
+By default the installation will take place in the `litmus` namespace and uses `litmus` service account, which can be configured under the cluster details.

-Optionally, you can also specify the node selectors and Kubernetes tolerations for chaos infrastructure deployment in the advanced section
+Optionally, you can also specify the node selectors and Kubernetes tolerations for chaos infrastructure deployment in the advanced section.

 <img src={require('../assets/user-guides/infrastructure/create-infrastructure/step-4.png').default} />